-One of the most alarming symptoms of the beginning of a fundamental crisis of Western culture since the last decades of the 19th century was the rise of a radically historicist world- and life-view.
+One of the most alarming symptoms of the beginning of a fundamental crisis of Western culture since the last decades of the 19th century was the rise of a radically historistic world and life view.
 This view leaves no other perspective than a spiritual nihilism, whose motto is: "Let us eat and drink, for tomorrow we die."

-Radical historicism makes the historical viewpoint the all-encompassing one, absorbing all the other aspects of the human experiential horizon.
-Even the religious center of human experience, the human ego or selfhood, [63] is reduced to a flowing stream of historical moments of consciousness.
+Radical historicism makes the historical viewpoint the all-encompassing one, absorbing all the other aspects of the human experiential.
+Even the religious center of human experience, the human ego of selfHistoricistic World and Life View-I 63 hood, is reduced to a flowing stream of historical moments of consciousness.
 All our scientific, philosophical, ethical, aesthetic, political and religious standards and conceptions are viewed as the expression of the mind of a particular culture or civilization.
-Each civilization has arisen and ripened in the all-embracing stream of historical development.
+Each civilization has arisen and ripened in the allembracing stream of historical development.
 Once its florescence has ended, it is destined to decline.
 And it is merely dogmatical illusion to think that man would be able to view his world and life from another standpoint than the historical.
 History has no windows looking out into eternity.
-Man is completely enclosed in it and cannot elevate himself to a supra-historical level of contemplation.
+Man is completely enclosed in it and cannot elevate himself to a suprahistorical level of contemplation.
+History is the be-all and end-all of man's existence and of his faculty of experience.
+And it is ruled by destiny, the inescapable fate.